NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 Preferred citation: [Identification of series, unit, subunit, folder or item], Papers of Grote Reber.
 Archives, National Radio Astronomy Observatory / Associated Universities, Inc. / National Science Foundation.
 After the initial citation, abbreviations may be used: G. Reber Papers, NRAO Archives, NRAO/AUI/NSF.

 Processing notes: This collection was processed by Ellen N. Bouton and Evelyn Braintwain, with assistance from Kenneth I. Kellermann.
 Selected correspondence, papers, and data extracted from material received in Green Bank in 1994 was arranged chronologically by Kellermann in 2003; some staples and paper clips were removed.
 Arrangement, description, indexing, foldering and boxing of this material was begun in April 2004 by Bouton; final processing of materials held at NRAO, including digitization of photographs, was done by Braintwain between August 2005 and December 2006.
 Remaining paper clips and staples were removed during processing.
 Preservation photocopies were made of newspaper clippings, and the original clippings were discarded.
 Digitization of most documents in the collection received in 1994 was done in 2007-2008.
 Additional papers were shipped from Tasmania in 2008 and 2009.
-In the interest of efficient processing, processing was delayed in expectation of receipt of the remaining papers, but when it seemed likely that remaining materials would stay in Tasmania, processing was begun by Sierra Smith in 2013.
+In the interest of efficient processing, processing was delayed in expectation of receipt of the remaining papers, but when it seemed likely that remaining materials would stay in Tasmania, some material was processed by Sierra Smith in 2013, and additional processing was done in 2016 by Candice Waller and Ellen Bouton.